bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 * Ensure that you're using the most recent version of Express.js (version 4) by running `npm show express version`.

-* Each activity will require starting up a new Express.js server.
+* Each activity require that students create a new Express.js server.
 Students might encounter a common error with the code `EADDRINUSE`, due to the port being used.
-They can easily fix this error by running one of the following commands based on their operating system:
+They can easily resolve this by running one of the following commands depending on their operating system:

-  * MacOS:
+  * macOS:

     ```bash
     killall node